linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

     You will be prompted to enter in your Object Storage access key and secret key.
 Once you've entered your credentials, you will be ready to create buckets and upload objects.

-### Create a Bucket
+### Create a Bucket with the CLI

 To create a bucket with the Linode CLI, issue the `mb` command.
-Bucket names need to be unique within the cluster.
+Bucket names need to be unique within the same cluster, including buckets on other Linode accounts.
 If the name of your bucket is already in use, you will have to choose a different name:

     linode-cli obj mb my-example-bucket